 You want to take the GR34?
 Well that’s good for you, because the customs trail that is going through all the Breton’s coast is a breathtaking marvel.
 A nice micro-adventure of 5 days accessible for all walkers, including beginners.

 First of all, before going for a few days treck, you need to know your abilities.
 This part of the GR34 is made in 5 days.
 The first half is easy because flat, but the more you get close to Saint-Malo, the more the path becomes capricious: it goes down, then up, down, and then up again!
-You can’t compare it to the montain’s hike, but you still need to be ready to walk the kilometers while carrying your backpack!
+You can’t compare it to the montain’s hike.
+However, you still need to be ready to walk the kilometers while carrying your backpack!

 This part of the GR34’s hike is interesting because it leaves from Mont Saint-Michel.
 This unique island is a symbolic start, that also lets you discover the famour polders region.
 The rest of the GR34 is following the breton’s coast and its beautiful landscapes.